yonicd/ciderhouse/README.md

 # Package development and maintenance utility functions that I find useful

 ## makeOxygen
-Function that returns scaffolding for [roxygen2](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) documentation including title, description, import and other fields.
+Function that returns scaffolding for [roxygen2](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) documentation including title, description, import and other fields populated with information scraped from the function script.

 The addin `createOxygen` uses highlighted text in the active document of  RStudio as the object argument.